ChrisJanes/chrisjanes.github.io/slides/data_structures_and_you/data_structures_and_you.md

 <!-- Due to the fixed size nature of arrays, inserting an element without overwriting existing data requires some work.
 There are three places we can insert; at the beginning, at a specific point and at the end.

-[click] For insertion at the beginning, we have to move all existing elements along one slot in the array - [click] the algorithm for which looks something like this:
+[click] For insertion at the beginning, we have to move all existing elements along one slot in the array - [click] the algorithm for which looks something like this.
+A quick comment on the C++ slide of things here; when we use an array as an argument in a function - it's not passed-by-value, instead the array decays to a pointer to the memory location at the start of the array...

 [click] we cannot insert anything if the array is full - N is the number of existing elements and SIZE is the max size of the array.